-For the Relationships and Sex Education element of the curriculum, we use the Shropshire Respect Yourself: Eat Better, Move More, RSE programme.
-This is an award-winning programme with the quality kite mark from the PSHE Association.
+For the Relationships and Sex Education element of the curriculum, use the Shropshire Respect Yourself: Eat Better, Move More, RSE programme (alongside video resources from the SENSE DVD recommended by the scheme, and video clips from the BBC and Amaze.)
+The Shropshire Respect Yourself Programme is an award-winning programme with the quality kite mark from the PSHE Association.
 It is based upon national good practice criteria and Shropshire young people's priorities (Appendix 2) This programme has age appropriate lessons and resources for each year group and key stage (Appendix 3) This teaches children to understand and respect themselves and their bodies as part of a healthy lifestyle approach.
 The RSE topic has three sections: Choices and Challenges, Changes and Care and Commitment.
 In year 5 & 6 there is a greater emphasis on the changes that occur in puberty.
 Year 6 uses the Shropshire RSE Transition Programme.